-Mayor Thomas Menino, Boston
+Thomas Menino, Former Mayor of Boston

 I look forward to an America which will reward achievement in the arts as we reward achievement in business or statecraft.
 I look forward to an America which will steadily raise the standards of artistic accomplishment and which will steadily enlarge cultural opportunities for all of our citizens.
 And I look forward to an America which commands respect throughout the world not only for its strength but for its civilization as well.

 The arts can help students become tenacious, team-oriented problem solvers who are confident and able to think creatively.
 These qualities can be especially important in improving learning among students from economically disadvantaged circumstances.